-Stripes have been a menswear staple for pretty much ever, but not all stripes are created equal.
+Stripes have been a menswear staple since the dawn of time, but not all stripes are created equal.
 Rocking a striped look is about choosing the right kind for your body type, matching your outfit accordingly and finding a balance between bold and conservative.

 The easiest way to incorporate stripes into suiting is, of course, the pinstripe suit.
 The pinstripe suit is a corporate wardrobe staple, but these days it’s also making forays into out-of-the-office affairs.
 It’s no longer business as usual for the pinstripe suit – it’s now a savvy, sartorial look that can be surprisingly modern and adventurous.
 Here’s how to wear it:

 - Go for a solid coloured shirt if you want something simple and chic.
 Match the colour of the shirt to the colour of the pinstripe to pull the look together.
 Top it all off with a mild-patterned tie.

 - If you want to stand out, go bold with stripes-on-stripes.
 Yes, you can mix a striped shirt with a striped suit (but don’t go anywhere near a striped tie if you do), provided that you avoid combining stripes of the same width.

 - If stripes is too over the top for your tastes but you’re still feeling a little frisky, try a gingham shirt with a solid tie instead.

 First you have to figure out what the hell smart casual is in the first place.
 In a nutshell, what you’re looking at are blazers, button-down shirts, tees, chinos, dark denim and tailored shorts.
 Smart casual footwear can be most anything from Oxfords to Converse, depending on the occasion, just steer clear of anything that looks like it belongs in the gym.
 There are several ways you can incorporate stripes into a smart casual look: